 - increase your earning potential

-- help you change careers and industries
+- change careers or industries

 - expand your professional network

-- kick-start your endeavours as an entrepreneur
+- kick-start an entrepreneurial venture

 The MBA is a versatile degree, so graduates can thrive in almost any industry, taking on leadership and management roles in sectors including: